Andrrii/Andrrii/README.md

 - 🌱 I’m currently learning English

-- 💬 Talk to me about JavaScript
+- 💬 Talk to me about JavaScript , React

 - 📫 How to reach me **butsaandrii@gmail.com**